mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 Melna stood confidently and said, "I am Melna um Heiko.
 I am bound to Kipnu and Liffa and I don't need to show my most valued traditional heirloom to prove that to some thief.
 Now please tell me if you know where they've gone or I shall be on my-"

-"Come with me," she interrupted, and turned down the alleyway they stood in.
+"Come with me," she interrupted, and turned down the wooden alley they stood in.
 Melna was exasperated.
 If not for her utter lack of any other leads, she would have turned around and left.
 But there was something about this woman; like the crucial piece of a puzzle, there was no way forward without her.

 "First of all, who are you?"
 Melna asked as she caught up with hae.

 "My name is Fanla," she said, removing her mask.
 Though it was dark, Melna could see more of the features of her face.
 She seemed younger than hae eyes would suggest, and her tone more soothing when unencumbered.
-"I was sent here to find Linyu and get hae to safety.
-When I found hae with the woman, they were walking into a trap at the station, but I was able to get to them in time."
+"I was sent here by Linyu's mother to find hae and get hae to safety.
+When I found hae and the woman, they were walking into a trap at the station, but I was able to get to them in time."

 "I want to see them.
 Where are they now?"

-"They've fled the city on a saffa.
+"They've fled the city on saffas.
 They're going back to Heiko."

 "What?
 No!
-Heiko is in grave danger."
+Heiko is in danger."

 She stopped walking and Melna stepped and turned to stand in front of her.